-- Complaints should be addressed to Mrs Wendy Brady and / or Caron Brooks or any of the doctors.
-If you need to speak to the Practice Manager her Tel No. is 01205 359309.
-She will explain the complaints procedure and make sure your concerns are dealt with promptly.
+- Complaints should be addressed to Mr Mark Shaw Practice Manager.
+If you need to speak to the Practice Manager, if available he will explain the complaints procedure and make sure your concerns are dealt with promptly.

 Sources of support for Patients

 Pohwer support anyone to make a complaint about the service, care or treatment provided to you by the NHS

 - Support you to make a complaint on someone else's behalf, including if someone has died.